 15.3.3.
-Cross-Cultural Variation in Values: Universality and Diversity

-Schwartz and Sagiv (1995) found substantial support for the claim that ten motivationally distinct value types are recognized across cultures and used to express value priorities.
-In terms of common cross-cultural variations in the locations of single values, spiritual life emerged most commonly in benevolence, universalism, or tradition regions, implying a broad meaning of transcendence of the material interests of the self.
+Cross-Cultural Variation in Values: Universality and Diversity of common cross-cultural variations in the locations of single values, spiritual life emerged most commonly in benevolence, universalism, or tradition regions, implying a broad meaning of transcendence of the material interests of the self.
 What differs are the reasons for transcending self- interest implied by the locations.
 For instance, the welfare of close others is located in benevolence, the welfare of all others in universalism, and the demands of transcendent authority in tradition.
 The different locations may represent something about the nature of spirituality in different cultures.